kunukn/reading-position-indicator/README.md

 # reading position indicator
 Small mobile friendly reading position indicator library with no dependencies.

+# demo
+http://codepen.io/kunukn/full/zNJqEE

 # about
 A position indicator at the top of the page to visually display how far you have scrolled on a webpage.
-Tested with Chrome, Safari, Firefox, Edge, IE10+, iOS7+, Android 4.3+

 Build with focus on simplicity, performance and a11y.
-Using transform translate and rAF for throttling scroll update and debounce for resize update.
+Using transform translate for best performance. rAF for throttling scroll update and debounce for resize update.

-Using aria tags for the screen readers.
+Aria tags are used to support screen readers.

-The progress element has not been used because the code gets messy with vendor prefixes and to much boilerplate code when adding fallback elements inside the progress element.
+The progress element `<progress>` has not been used because the code gets messy with vendor prefixes and removing the defailt styles that comes with each browser.
+It gets even messier when fallback elements are added inside the progress element to support older browsers.

-# demo
-http://codepen.io/kunukn/full/zNJqEE

 # browser support